sindresorhus/timed-out/readme.md

 *Required*
 Type: `number` or `object`

-Time in milliseconds to wait for `connect` event on socket.
+Time in milliseconds to wait for `connect` event on socket and also time to wait on inactive socket.

 Or you can pass Object with following fields:

 - `connect` - time to wait for connection
-- `socket`  - time to wait for activity on socket (this can break sockets from keep-alive pool)
+- `socket`  - time to wait for activity on socket

 ## License